Akia Eggleston: Missing Baltimore Mom Was 8 Months Pregnant, Vanished Before Baby Shower — FBI Hits Dead End

 — Vic Carter WJZ (@VicWJZ) November 8, 2017

 Investigators now say that Eggleston may be the victim of foul play.
-The baby she was carrying at the time of her disappearance would be at least five months old as of November, but police have combed records of area hospitals and found nothing indicating that Eggleston delivered the baby.
+The baby she was carrying at the time of her disappearance would be at least 5-months-old as of November, but police have combed records of area hospitals and found nothing indicating that Eggleston delivered the baby.
 Police have issued an appeal to whoever may have helped her deliver the child — if, in fact, the young mom did give birth and had aid from another person — to come forward as well.

 Despite the fact that the last known images of Eggeleston showed her taking money out of a bank at a teller window, police say that they have turned up no record of any financial activity on any of her accounts since her disappearance.
 Eggleston’s social media presence has also gone silent, and there is no record of any calls made on her phone.